befriend-app/befriend-app/README.md

 ## Vision

-For over 2 decades, billions of humans have continued to grow farther apart as technology companies have created a superficial world that optimizes for time spent in-app, number of ads served, and subscription revenue.
+For over 2 decades, making friends has become increasingly harder as social media companies exploited optimized for time spent in-app and ads served instead of optimal human experience.

 Befriend is re-imagining how life on Earth can be, where loneliness and social isolation are no longer programmed into our way of being through a lack of choice in how we choose to spend our time: in-person or online.